smdogroup/flume/joss/paper.md

 As a demonstration, the code for the objective function _Analysis_ class is included below.
 Here, it is worth discussing a few key features regarding the structure of the code.

 - The `__init__` method is responsible for defining the default parameter and variable values for the class.
 This specifies the full set of inputs that are required to compute the outputs, where, generally, parameters are fixed inputs and variables will nominally change throughout the process of an optimization.
-The variables and parameters are dictionaries that are stored as attributes of the associated class, and the variable are wrapped within the _State_ class to contain value, derivative, and other metadata information.
+The variables and parameters are dictionaries that are stored as attributes of the associated class, and the variables are wrapped within the _State_ class to contain value, derivative, and other metadata information.
 - The `_analyze` method defines the forward analysis for evaluating the value of the Rosenbrock function.
 This utilizes the parameter and variable values stored within the class, and then the output value is assigned into an `outputs` dictionary.
 The line that sets `self.analyzed = True`, while small, is critically important for denoting the computations are concluded for the current _Analysis_ class.
 - The `_analyze_adjoint` method performs the adjoint analysis for the computations associated with the current class.
 Here, the variables are treated as independent, and the contributions from the adjoint variables associated with the output are accumulated into any previously computed derivatives for the variables.
 Similar to the `_analyze` method, it is necessary to have the line that performs the assignment for `self.adjoint_analyzed = True` to denote that the computations have concluded.